 Dogs weighing in at under 50lbs can join the community fun for $30 a booking – check availability for a pet-friendly room when you book.
 They’ll have their own relief area in the grounds.
 See more pet-friendly hotels in California.

-Extra beds can be added to some of the bigger rooms for $30 a night, and there are rooms with two double beds that are ideal for families.
 The diner has highchairs and a kids’ menu (and chicken tenders so good, the adults will want to order them too).

 Local farmers were consulted to help determine the landscaping, all of which is desert-friendly, with an astroturf lawn and all plants picked for their low water usage.
 The remote setting means goods have to travel a long distance, so as much as possible is sourced from the valley – handily, there are lots of organic farms, ranches and smallholdings nearby.

 The booths along the huge windows in the diner have the best sunrise-shaded views of the Caliente range at breakfast, when the mountains look like they’re a painting.
 For a perfectly styled group setting, book the fairy-light-draped greenhouse.